-Piotr Prochera studied first violin before graduating as a singer from the Poznan Academy of Music.
+Piotr Prochera studied violin prior to graduating as a singer from the Poznan Academy of Music.
 He attended masterclasses by Ernst Haefliger, Peter Schreier, Cheryl Studer and Dietrich Fischer-Dieskau.
 He is a prizewinner of the Warsaw Lied competition in 2005.
-In Gelsenkirchen he has received the awards "Der beste Nachwuchssänger” 2010, “Theaterpreis” 2010 and "Publikumspreis” 2012.
+In Gelsenkirchen he has received the awards "Der beste Nachwuchssänger 2010", "Theaterpreis 2010" and "Publikumspreis 2012".